 Official site: https://www.parks.ca.gov/?page_id=500

-A popular campground located 80 miles northeast of Sacramento within the Eldorado National Forest, the Ice House Campground is on the banks of the scenic Ice House Reservoir.
-It's great for activities like fishing, paddle sports, and swimming, and the ponderosa pine forest surrounding the campground appeals to all outdoor lovers.
+The Ice House Campground is a popular campground 80 miles northeast of Sacramento within Eldorado National Forest.
+It's on the banks of the scenic Ice House Reservoir and is great for activities like fishing, paddle sports, and swimming.
+And the ponderosa pine forest surrounding the campground is nothing but postcard perfect.

+Ice House Campground accommodates tents and RVs with over 80 sites available.
 Potable water and pit toilets are available at the campground, and the neighboring Ice House Resort features a general store and café.
-With over 80 sites available, Ice House Campground accommodates tents and RVs and is generally open between Memorial Day and mid-October.
+The campground generally operates between Memorial Day and mid-October.

 Address: Ice House Reservoir, Wrights Lake Road, Pollock Pines, California